Birds of Prey review: Harley Quinn gets the joyous DC adventure she deserves

 Going into a DC Extended Universe movie always feels like rolling the dice.
-You might be in for a grim punch-fest like Batman v Superman or a joyous adventure like Shazam.
-So it was hard to know what to expect from Birds of Prey (And the Fantabulous Emancipation of One Harley Quinn) -- the first outing for DC Comics' all-female superhero team -- which hits theaters Friday.
+You might be in for a grim punch-fest like Batman v Superman or you might be getting a joyous adventure like Shazam.
+So it was hard to know what to expect from Birds of Prey (And the Fantabulous Emancipation of One Harley Quinn), the first outing for DC Comics' all-female superhero team, in theaters Friday.

 Thankfully, director Cathy Yan's movie, the eighth in DC's cinematic universe, delivers.
 An excellent animated introductory sequence gives us the origin story of lovable supervillain Harley Quinn (Margot Robbie), setting us up nicely for the wacky adventure to come.